Icelk/std-dev/README.md

     -   standard deviation
     -   mean
 -   [Ordinary least square](https://en.wikipedia.org/wiki/Ordinary_least_squares) for linear and polynomial regression
--   Exponential/growth and power regression, with **correct handling of negatives**
+-   Exponential/growth and power regression, with **correct handling of negatives** (most other applications silently ignores them)
--   "best fit" method if you don't know which regression model to use.
+-   "best fit" method if you don't know which regression model to use
 -   (binary) A basic plotting feature to preview the equation in relation to the input data

 # Usage